lduboeuf/team-tool-box/README.md

 This webapp can be used without any web servers (at least with firefox web browser) but you will not be able to use remote storage (Oauth constraints)

+**This webapp source code is not meant to be good programming practice.
+I made it just for fun.**

 ## what's inside
  - MVC library: `spapp.js` borrowed and turned into native js from ( https://github.com/c-smile/spapp )
  - Templating:`doT` templating engine (https://github.com/olado/doT)